 Second Saturday Movies

-MAY Second show of the New Second Saturday Movie series.
+MAY Second (and last) show of the “Second” Saturday Movie series.

 In this exposé, an intrepid group of Florida farmworkers battle to defeat the $4 trillion global supermarket industry through their ingenious Fair Food program, which partners with growers and retailers to improve working conditions for farm laborers in the United States.